opennode/waldur-core/docs/api/billing.rst

 - amount: specify total amount of money; the currency is specified in application's settings
 - customer: URL of customer, because balance is related to particular customer
-- success_url: after successfull approval of the payment user will be redirected to the specified URL
-- error_url: if user has cancelled payment or error occurred during payment processing, he will be redirected to the specified URL

 Example response: